top of page

 1. Definition and Psychological Underpinnings of Overgeneralization Overgeneralization is a cognitive distortion where one negative event is viewed as indicative of a broader pattern.
 This section delves into the brain’s tendency to seek patterns and the psychological mechanisms behind this distortion.

 2. Emotional and Cognitive Impacts of Overgeneralization Experiencing overgeneralization often leads to feelings of hopelessness and increased anxiety.
+Overgeneralization can influence emotions, behaviors, and self-perception, resulting in a skewed perception of reality that leads to significant emotional distress.
 This section explores how pervasive negative thoughts and difficulty seeing positive aspects can affect emotional well-being.

 3. Social Implications and Perceptions of Overgeneralization Overgeneralization can strain social interactions and relationships, as it may cause withdrawal and misinterpretation of others’ actions.
 This section examines how friends and colleagues might perceive and react to these negative outlooks.